Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 Similarly to consensus, every process proposes a value `1` (yes) or `0` (no) and must decide on a final value `0` (abort) or `1` (commit).
 However, unlike consensus, the processes seek to decide `1` but every process has a veto right.

 1. Agreement: No two processes decide differently
-2. Termination: EVery correct process eventually decides
+2. Termination: Every correct process eventually decides
 3. Commit-Validity: `1` can only be decided if all processes propose `1`
 4. Abort-Validity: `0` can only be decided if some process crashes or proposes `0`.